Alpha-Lipoic Acid

 A high dosage of ALA may cause a strong sulfur-like smell in the urine, much as asparagus does.
 This odor appears to harmless.
 Alpha lipoic acid is not recommended for use by children or pregnant or nursing women.

-Can alpha lipoic acid raise blood pressure?
+Can alpha lipoic acid raise cardiovascular health?

 Is alpha lipoic acid good for the kidney?